alejandraberbesi/old_portfolio/README.md

 # Welcome to my Portfolio

-These are some of my machine learning/deep learning projects:
+These are some of my projects:

 ## <font color="CADETBLUE">'Tu Libro A Ciegas' model - Python</font>